stephengallo1977/noteTaker/README.md

 In this activity users are able to use a note-taking application to create, read, and delete notes from a MySQL database.

+The user can save, view, or delete notes, but must refresh or navigate to a different page to see the changes.
+Every note is always visible.

+The user can save, view, and delete notes without having to refresh or navigate to a different page to see the changes.
+Note titles are visible from a sidebar, when a note title is clicked, the active note appears in the textarea.

 Technology used
 Node
 Express